Kiana-Jafari/Traffic-Sign-Classifier-Application/README.md

 **2. Dataset**

-We're going to use The **German Traffic Sign Recognition Benchmark (GTSRB)**, which contains 43 classes of traffic signs, split into 39,209 training images and 12,630 test images.
+We're going to use The **German Traffic Sign Recognition Benchmark (GTSRB)**.
+It contains 43 classes of traffic signs and is split into 39,209 training images and 12,630 test images.
 You can find the datasets in the `Data` folder.
-Since the files are too big, they've been split into smaller chunks of sub-files.
+Since the sets are too big, they've been split into smaller chunks of sub-files.
 Please note that you can also *Clone* the repository containing the dataset into the google colab.
 This will allow access to the dataset inside the colab environment:

 <pre>!git clone https://bitbucket.org/jadslim/german-traffic-signs</pre>

 **3. A sample of images**
 Traffic sign examples in the GTSRB dataset were extracted from 1-second video sequences.
-They also have varying light conditions and rich backgrounds.
+They have varying light conditions and rich backgrounds.
 A sample of images is shown below:

 <img src='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/Analysis/sample.png' width='300' height='300'></img>